samuelroland/prjs/dev.md

 ```

 If the command is still not found, try reloading your terminal or make sure the global bin folder is in your PATH...

+## Testing data
+Some examples exos are provided inside the `fake` folder.

 ## Testing